HenryZimme/andoverecon/CONTRIBUTING.md

 2. Find the appropriate section and copy a `<div class="card">` block.
 3. Update the title, description, and `href` in the link.

-### Add a new event with existing photos
+### Add a gallery event

 1. Open `gallery.json`.
-2. Find the appropriate section and copy an event block.
-3. Update the title, description, date, photo filepaths, photo creditsand everything else needed
+2. Add a new object to the `events` array following the structure of existing entries.
+3. Required fields: `id`, `title`, `date`, `category`, `description`, `cover`, `photos`.
+4. Place photos in `photos/events/your-event-id/` and reference them by path.
+5. `gallery_future.json` contains events with real data not yet merged into `gallery.json`.
+Merge them when photos are available, then delete `gallery_future.json`.

 ---

+## How nav.js works

+`nav.js` is loaded on every page and does five things:

+**1. Injects the nav and footer.** The navigation has five items: Fed Challenge, Colloquium, Journal, Lab, Leadership.
+The AES logo links home.
+Home, Resources, Gallery, and Submit appear in the footer only.

+**2. Marks the active page.** The current page's nav link gets an `active` class automatically.

+**3. Auto-hides expired elements.** Any element with a `data-expires="YYYY-MM-DD"` attribute is hidden once that date passes.
+Use this for event banners, "coming soon" cards, or any time-limited content.
+No manual cleanup needed.

+**4. Computes years active.** Any element with `data-years-since="YYYY"` is filled with the number of years since that founding year.
+The homepage stat updates automatically each January.

+**5. Injects a skip link.** A "Skip to main content" link is added before the nav on every page for keyboard and screen reader users.
+It targets the first `.hero`, `.page-content`, or `#lab-root` element on the page.

+---

-## Using Artificial Intelligence to make updates
+## Using AI to make updates

-I designed this site to be easily updated with AI assistance.
-Here's how you can do it:
+The site is designed to be easily updated with AI assistance.
+Here's how:

-1. Fully plan out the changes you want to make.
+1. Plan the changes you want to make.
-2. Go to an agentic coding tool, and either upload the file you need changed (most likely a `.html` or  `.json` file) or ask it to git clone your repo.
+2. Go to an agentic coding tool (Claude, Cursor, etc.) and either upload the file you need changed or ask it to `git clone` the repo.
 3. Describe what you want: "Add a new colloquium speaker entry for [Name] from [Org] who spoke on [Date] about [Topic]."
-4. Paste or reupload the output back into the file, replacing the old content.
+4. Paste or re-upload the output back into the file, replacing the old content.
 5. Commit and push.

 You can also ask AI to: add a new page (follow the structure of an existing page), change the color scheme (edit the CSS variables at the top of `style.css`), or debug a layout issue.

-I do not recommend asking AI to change the content of a page; the  site is the authentic expression of the club's institutional voice, and as Web Lead, it's your job to make sure that the content is true to the club's identity and purpose.
+Do not ask AI to rewrite the content of existing pages.
+The site is the authentic expression of the club's institutional voice.
+As Web Lead, it's your job to make sure the content is true to what actually happened.

 ---